TUDB-Labs/mLoRA/README.md

  + *Memory Usage* = Peak video memory usage
  + *GPU Utilization* = Average GPU utilization

-All metrics are computed for each job. `M1, M2, M3` represent three batch strategies of ASPEN: *Optimal-Fit, Trivial, and Fast-Fit*. `BASELINE` denotes *Baseline@SEQ*.
+All metrics are computed for each job. `M1, M2, M3` represent three batch strategies of ASPEN: *Optimal-Fit, Trivial, and Fast-Fit*. `BASELINE` denotes *Baseline@Alpaca-Seq*.

 The *Optimal-Fit* strategy performs the best across all four metrics, while the other two strategies also outperform the baseline method other than training latency.
 ### Use Cases: